 Procedures in an HOA Review Report

 The HOA or condo association has the responsibility to prepare and present the financial statements to the CPA.
 The CPA should have sufficient knowledge of the entity and the industry to review these statements.
-He or she is supposed to conduct necessary procedures, concentrating on areas with higher risk of misstatement.
-The procedures to be conducted include:
+He or she will conduct necessary procedures, concentrating on areas with higher risk of misstatement.
+The procedures conducted include:

 - Conduct a ratio analysis of historical and forecasted results;